andrew/ultimate-awesome/README.md

 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-fastai](https://github.com/ucalyptus/awesome-fastai) - Curated lists of fastai resources: blog posts, twitter threads etc.
-- [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-python-resources](https://github.com/HanXinzi-AI/awesome-python-resources) - A collection of awesome Python open-source libraries & tools. 热门实用的Python开源库和工具集合.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Inference-Time Computation & Mixture of Experts (MoE).
 - [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Personal notes from courses and articles about system design.